EvgenyT2/MyProjects/TwitterClone-Twitty/frontend/README.md

  - Axios
  - Material UI

-While back-end of this project is not implemented, there is json-server in use as database for testing application's functionality.
+While back-end of this project is not implemented, there is json-server in use as mock of database for testing application's functionality.

+You can find list of used modules in "package.json" file.

 ## Currently implemented